nmevenkamp/ELMA/README.txt

 Version 1.0

 ELMA is a small tool for denoising and analyzing High-Resolution STEM images.
-The main application are low-dose STEM images of inorganic materials that are extremely corrupted Poisson noise.
+The main application are low-dose STEM images of inorganic materials that are extremely corrupted by Poisson noise.
 Currently, ELMA is focused on periodic crystals, but will be extended to more complex structures in the future.

 Executables are available for both Windows and MacOSX.